IgnatiusHarry/Social-Capital-Loss-and-Suicide-Rates-in-the-U.S.-2000-2022-/README.md

 ### R Code Files:
 We divided it into 3 parts of R code to make it cleaner and easier to run; you can check in the folder "**R file**".
 1. DATA CLEANING      : This file contains all code for cleaning in general.
-This code is located in "**#1 - DATA CLEANING.R**."
+This code is located in the file "**#1 - DATA CLEANING.R**."
 2. DATA VISUALIZATION : This file contains all the code for Map and Spatial Analysis (U.S. map and including ggplot, scatter plot, etc).
 It is located in the file "**#2 - DATA VISUALIZATION.R**".
-3. EMPIRICAL METHOD   : This file contains all the code for OLS and Panel Data Regression (Fixed Effect).
+3. EMPIRICAL METHOD   : This file contains all the code for Pearson Correlation, OLS , and Panel Data Regression (Fixed Effect).
 It contains code for causality or regression analysis and is in the file "#**3 - EMPIRICAL METHOD.R**".

 To ensure the code runs without error, it is recommended to clone the file structure to your local system.